STIXProject/stix-ramrod/docs/api/examples.rst

 Using the UpdateOptions Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instances of the :class:`ramrod.UpdateOptions` class can be passed into the :meth:`ramrod.update` method to tweak what gets updated in a STIX or CybOX document.
+Instances of the :class:`.UpdateOptions` class can be passed into the :meth:`ramrod.update` method to tweak what gets updated in a STIX or CybOX document.

-The following example shows how to use the :class:`ramrod.UpdateOptions` class to let the update code know **not** to update controlled vocabulary instances:
+The following example shows how to use the :class:`.UpdateOptions` class to let the update code know **not** to update controlled vocabulary instances:

 .. code-block:: python